gmalecha/gmalecha.github.io/_drafts/embedding-a-logic-in-coq.md

 In addition, we get to build on top of all of Coq's existing features.
 For example, we get strong types when we write formulas and we get Coq's proof language to provide foundational guarantees.

-Charge!'s typeclasses also provide guidance in defining "sensible" logics.
+Charge!'s type classes also provide guidance in defining "sensible" logics.
 On more than one occasion I have sketched out a logic only to realize that one or two of the axioms is unprovable in the model.
 When this happens, it is a good indication that something is not what it seems and it is a good idea to revisit your definitions to see what does not work.